pinnacle20/Leetcode/README.md

 #  Hacktoberfest 2022🔥
 ![image](https://user-images.githubusercontent.com/70385488/192114009-0830321a-d227-4a4d-8411-6c03b54d7ce6.png)

-### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:
+### This repository aims to help beginners in open source contribution. 🥳

 :star: Feel free to use this project to make your first contribution to an open-source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!

-:star: Make sure to grab some cool swags during Hacktoberfest by getting involved in the open-source community.

 ### This repository is open to all members of the GitHub community.
 Any member can contribute to this project! :grin: